clang88/RDPWrapOffsetFinder/README.md

 Pass the path of termsrv.dll as command line argument.
 If not provided, default to current system's termsrv.dll in System32 directory.

+If you want to run the utility automatically after an update, just use task scheduler to run the python script; it will automatically try to fetch the new offset and add the offset to the ini if not already present.

 ## Compile

 This project depends on [zydis](https://github.com/zyantific/zydis), you needed to build zydis first.